adamsilver/maintainablecss.com-jekyll/_chapters/02-semantics.md

 This is obviously not what we want.
 We want them to be styled completely differently and for each section not to affect each other.

-This is one of the problems *Maintainable CSS* solves as we will see in later chapters.
+This is one of the problems *MaintainableCSS* solves as we will see in later chapters.

 ## Non semantic HTML examples